jasonjson/jasonjson.github.io/_posts/2015-11-09-populating-next-right-pointers-in-each-node.markdown

 - Binary Search Tree
 author: Jason
 ---
-<p><strong><em>Given a binary tree, populate each next pointer to point to its next right node.
+**Given a binary tree, populate each next pointer to point to its next right node.
 If there is no next right node, the next pointer should be set to NULL.
-Initially, all next pointers are set to NULL.</em></strong></p>
+Initially, all next pointers are set to NULL.**

 ``` java